telsaabii/TextualEntailmentEECE693/README.md

 ## 🔍 Project Goals

-1. **Generate human-readable explanations** for why a premise entails, contradicts, or is neutral to a hypothesis.
+1. **Generate human-readable explanations** for why a premise entails, contradicts, or is neutral to a hypothesis (Stage 1).
 2. **Use those explanations** to improve the accuracy and interpretability of final **entailment label predictions** (Stage 2).

 ---